CodeDiseaseDev/ArduinoOLED_Sim/README.md

 the arduino code is included in `computer_to_arduino_oled.ino`, it requires the `Adafruit_SSD1306` library in the library menu from the arduino IDE.

+code needs a tidy, but the main juicy part (`MonoChromeOLED.cs`) is clean and easy to read and change.